chriskenndy/AI-Job-Risk-Pipeline-Project/data/README.md

-Folder for cleaned and raw datasets
+Folder for Unprocessed and Cleaned Datasets